Company: Insect Technology Group

 Q: What were the main pain points in your Google Sheets-based purchasing process?

 JDT: Lack of transparency, lack of a formalized process from requisition to receipt, lack of adequate reporting by department, location, and GL code as our previous system didn’t cater to these fields.

-We needed an easy to manage, streamlined process that was rule-based and governed by certain metrics such as department and GL code.
+We needed an easy to manage, streamlined process that was rule-based and governed by the specific department and GL code metrics.
 We were looking for something where approval could happen on the move and from anywhere in the world.

 Q: What might have happened if you did not buy procurement software?